Aarav-Juneja/Stripe_Payments_Integration/README.md

 ## Project files

 1. Download the project folder `Stripe_Payments_Integration` to your local machine.
-2. Get your secret API key from your Stripe account and use in file server.js in the project.
+2. Get your secret API key from your Stripe account and create a `.env` file to store as `SECRET_KEY`
 3. Get your publishable API key from your Stripe account and use in file `src/App.js`.

 ## Install Stripe
 Install the required Stripe libraries on your machine.

 1. Open a terminal window.
 2. Install the Stripe Node library